PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

 Optimism matters.
-A long-term study published in _Proceedings of the National Academy of Sciences_ found that optimistic individuals live up to fifteen percent longer than pessimists.^31 With so many tools and opportunities at your disposal today, there’s every reason to embrace the potential for an extended, vibrant life.
+A long-term study published in _Proceedings of the National Academy of Sciences_ found that optimistic individuals live up to fifteen percent longer than pessimists.
+With so many tools and opportunities at your disposal today, there’s every reason to embrace the potential for an extended, vibrant life.
 Ultimately, the goal is to thrive in every dimension—